 When your voice isn’t cooperating, nothing else matters!

-Professional voice users know that there are certain things they need to do in advance of a performance.
+Professional voice over artists know that there are certain things they need to do in advance of a performance.
+Not only are these tips essential for performing but they are also great to ensure you’re delivering your best audition possible.

 Make sure that you get a solid, undisturbed night’s sleep before you have a recording session or performance.
 Your body needs time to recharge.
 While you might think sleep is overrated, think again.